 You can sign-up for existing service under a new account simply by stopping at a UEC office and applying for membership.
 You will be asked to fill out a membership application, pay a $5 membership fee, and a $250 deposit to begin service in your name.
 If you wish to waive the deposit, you must have a co-signer with a satisfactory letter of credit history to qualify for the waiver.
 Deposit requirements for non-residential members are based on the amount of energy needed.

-Get started by contacting the UEC Customer Services Program Coordinator at (541) 567-6414 or by email.
+Get started by contacting the UEC Energy Efficiency Program Coordinator at (541) 567-6414 or by email.
 We will ask questions about your home and what you want to do to improve the energy efficiency of your home.
 A free energy audit from UEC is the first step in the process.
 The audit determines how much heat or cooling air is lost from the structure and offers recommendations on how to improve your home’s efficiency.